-Business owners have a responsibility to train their staff on the dangers associated with wet and slippery floors.
+Business owners are responsible for training their staff on the dangers of wet and slippery floors.
 They also should instruct them to immediately warn visitors of potential slip and fall hazards by installing wet floor signs if they can’t clean them up immediately to ensure a serious personal injury doesn’t result.
 Cook County homeowners must be careful to keep their houses’ floors dry.

 When staircases fall into a state of disrepair, it’s easy for boards to come out of place.
 Just one jagged stair can cause someone to slip and tumble back down to the ground floor.

 Staircase slip and fall accidents often result in head and neck trauma.
 A traumatic brain injury (TBI) is one of the more serious adverse outcomes that law firms like ours see following slip and fall accidents.